Humpback-AI/humpback/app/README.md

 # TODO

-- Create the app shell
 - Simple flow to provision API keys and manage them
 - Simple flow to create update, delete chunks of data
 - Set a pricing on the chunks of data
 - Analytics with tinybird
+- Make app shell responsive